lorenzobabini/Tesseract-GUI-to-create-training-data/README.md

 ## Citation

+If you use this software in your work, please cite the original work by Daniel Shea:

+Shea, D. (2019).
+Tesseract Retraining Pipeline (Version 1.0.0) [Computer software]. https://github.com/dshea89/tesseract-retraining-pipeline

-If you use this software in your work, please cite the original work by Daniel Shea and, if your modifications are relevant to your application, also this modified version.
-Full citation details are available in the `CITATION.cff` file in this repository; or click to "Cite this repository" button to copy the format you need.
+If my modifications are relevant to your application, also cite this modified version.
+Full citation details of my version are available in the `CITATION.cff` file in this repository; or click to "Cite this repository" button to copy the format you need.